-- 1)The child has attained 18 years of age (unless the Department determines that the child has a special need which warrants the continuation of assistance or is continuing his or her education, or actively engaging in employment. - 2) The child has obtained 21 years of age - 3) The adoptive parent or legal guardian is no longer supporting the child by performing actions to maintain a familial bond with the child.
+- 1) The child has reached 18 years of age, unless the Department determines that the child has a special need which warrants the continuation of assistance or is continuing their education, or actively engaging in employment. - 2) The child has reached 21 years of age; or

+3) The adoptive parent or legal guardian is no longer supporting the child by performing actions to maintain a familial bond with the child.